Choquequirao to Machu Picchu Expedition

 • Capuliyoc’s eagle-eye vantage, where the Apurímac Canyon drops away beneath your boots like the earth’s own exhale.

-• Maranpata’s cloud-kissed ridges, where the high jungle begins its slow reclamation of Inca ambition.
+• Maranpata’s cloud-kissed ridges, where the high jungle begins its slow reclamation of Inka ambition.

 • Choquequirao itself—the “Golden Cradle” emerging through morning mist, its terraces stepping down the mountainside like a frozen cascade of imperial resolve.